USDA-SCINet/scinet-site/sn_collections/_workshops/2024-geospatial-workshop/2024-11-6-Geospatial-Workshop-0.md

 ---

-This session will have introductory presentations about the working group and workshop goals plus lightning talks by ARS researchers and SCINet fellows about their research.
+This session will have an introductory presentation about the working group and workshop goals plus lightning talks by ARS researchers and SCINet fellows about their research.

 ## Lightning talk presenters